Houshi has a 1300 year history of stylish hospitality.

 These rooms offer a tranquil and comfortable space.
 The chic designs have a high reputation among female customers, and the proximity to the baths and lounge make these rooms a popular choice.

-These rooms are ideal for customers who want a deeper encounter with Hoshi’s 1300 year history.
+These rooms are ideal for customers who want a deeper encounter with Houshi’s 1300 year history.
 Guests can enjoy the tasteful traditional interior palette and wooden construction of these authentic Japanese-style rooms.

 “Food is one of the best reasons to travel.”

-At Hoshi, we are always seeking the best foods to represent the unique flavors of the Hokuriku and Kaga areas.
+At Houshi, we are always seeking the best foods to represent the unique flavors of the Hokuriku and Kaga areas.

-As one of the most famous ryokan hotels in Japan, it is our duty and privilege to serve our guests a meal that is worthy of the Hoshi legacy.
+As one of the most famous ryokan hotels in Japan, it is our duty and privilege to serve our guests a meal that is worthy of the Houshi legacy.

 We strive to fully satisfy the expectations of our guests for an enjoyable and unforgettable experience.